actuallyNothing/chatping/README.md

 With the default configuration, the addon will play a sound every time the player's name is mentioned in chat (non case-sensitive).
 Config variables can be tweaked from the console or from the special menu that can be opened by simply typing "chatping" in console.

 This menu also allows to add **an indefinite amount of aliases** to also get notified of other mentions or words.
-This can be userful for users who go by a lot of names, or those in Staff positions that would like to be notified if someone calls for a moderator/admin.
+This can be useful for users who go by a lot of names, or those in Staff positions that would like to be notified if someone calls for a moderator/admin.

 There's a variety of sounds that come installed with the addon, and there's a slot for a custom sound if a user wants to paste in his own notification sound.